MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-cross-cloud-scale.md

 ## Components

-The Cross-cloud Scaling pattern consists of the following components.
+The cross-cloud scaling pattern consists of the following components.

-**Traffic Manager**
+### Outside the cloud

+#### Traffic Manager

-In the diagram this is located outside of the public cloud group, but it would need to able to coordinate traffic in both the local datacenter and the public cloud.
-The balancer delivers high availability for application by monitoring endpoints and providing failover redistribution when required.
+In the diagram, this is located outside of the public cloud group, but it would need to able to coordinate traffic in both the local datacenter and the public cloud.
+The balancer delivers high availability for app by monitoring endpoints and providing failover redistribution when required.

-**Domain Name System (DNS)**
+#### Domain Name System (DNS)

 The Domain Name System, or DNS, is responsible for translating (or resolving) a website or service name to its IP address.

 ### Cloud

-**Hosted Build Server**
+#### Hosted build server

 An environment for hosting your build pipeline.

-**Application Resources**
+#### App resources

-The application resources need to be able to scale in and scale out, such as VM ScaleSets and Containers.
+The app resources need to be able to scale in and scale out, like VM ScaleSets and Containers.

-**Custom Domain Name**
+#### Custom domain name

 Use a custom domain name for routing requests glob.

-**Public IP Addresses**
+#### Public IP addresses

-Public IP addresses are used to route the incoming traffic through traffic manager to the public cloud application resources endpoint.
+Public IP addresses are used to route the incoming traffic through traffic manager to the public cloud app resources endpoint.

 ### Local cloud

-**Hosted Build Server**
+#### Hosted build server

 An environment for hosting your build pipeline.

-**Application Resources**
+#### App resources

-The application resources need the ability to scale in and scale out, such as VM ScaleSets and Containers.
+The app resources need the ability to scale in and scale out, such as VM ScaleSets and Containers.

-**Custom Domain Name**
+#### Custom domain name

 Use a custom domain name for routing requests glob.

-**Public IP Addresses**
+#### Public IP addresses

-Public IP addresses are used to route the incoming traffic through traffic manager to the public cloud application resources endpoint.
+Public IP addresses are used to route the incoming traffic through traffic manager to the public cloud app resources endpoint.

 ## Issues and considerations